pemo11/poshguibook/winforms.md

 The *System.Windows.Forms* namespace contains serveral dozen control classes.
 A few examples are *Button* (for a command button), *label* (for a text field), *TextBox* (for a text input field) or *ListBox* (for a list of text items).

-Each of theses classes are instantiated through its static *new* method.
+Each of theses classes are instantiated through its static *new* method that is always parameterless.

 **example:**